 - Fees are set each term and are outlined in your welcome letter or end of term information pack.
 All new students have a one off Art pack when commencing and enrollment with Little Picasso’s.
 This fee covers the art pack and enrolment administration.
 On occasion, additional fees may be charged when services are outsourced, clay firing fee or exhibition fee.
 You may opt out of these additional fees and the service will not be provided.
-Fees are due in full by your child’s second lesson.
+Fees are due in full by your child’s first lesson.
 Students with unpaid fees will not be able to attend further lessons.
-Outstanding payment will receive a late fee plus an additional fee of 20% is we send the collection of outstanding fees to a collection agency.
+Outstanding payment will receive a late fee plus an additional fee of 40% is we send the collection of outstanding fees to a collection agency.

 - There is no discount or reduction in fees for missed classes.
 Please understand that classes are carefully planned to suit student skill and extension.

 - Class numbers are set & additional students for makeup classes must not exceed set class numbers.
 Lessons are sequential with materials prepared especially on the day.

 - No refund will be issued on term fees once the term has commenced.

 - Paid fees or deposit cannot be transferred to another term, and are non refundable.